asfadmin/Discovery-asf_search/.github/PULL_REQUEST_TEMPLATE.md

-Purpose:
+# Merge Requirements:
+The following requirements must be met for your pull request to be considered for review & merging.
+Until these requirements are met please mark the pull request as a draft.

+## Purpose
 Why is this pull request necessary?
 Provide a reference to a related issue in this repository that your pull request addresses (if applicable).

-Description:
+## Description
-A description of the changes proposed in the pull request.
+A brief description of the changes proposed in the pull request.
+If there are any changes to packaging requirements please list them.

-Snippet:
+## Snippet
 If the pull request provides a new feature, provide an example demonstrating the use-case(s) for this pull request (If applicable).

+Example:
 ``` python
 import asf_search as asf